 Before joining WaterAid, Katherine held a variety of roles at the Guardian over seven years.
 She worked as a commissioning editor and writer in subjects as diverse as social care, sustainable business and global development.
 She also worked as a production coordinator, helping to bring together the newspaper’s digital output and supporting on data-led and community-focused journalism.

 Katherine has also been UK editor of The Third Pole, focusing on Asia’s water crisis, and has reported for the Telegraph’s Small Business Connect and Community Care.

-I started my professional journalism career as the assistant editor for the Guardian’s Live Better Challenge, after various internships and work experience placements at the Northern Echo, the Kentish Express, Gateway to Africa, The South African, and Smithsonian Magazine.
+Katherine started her career as the assistant editor for the Guardian’s Live Better Challenge, after various internships at the Northern Echo, the Kentish Express, Gateway to Africa, the South African, and Smithsonian Magazine.